 • Costs: Every dollar spent on fees and expenses is a dollar no longer available to grow and compound over time, so keeping expenses cut to the bone is vital.
 Good news there: The best Schwab retirement funds will generally have some of the lowest fees and expenses in the business.

 • Taxes: A taxable account (like a standard brokerage account) is better suited to take advantage of certain tax-advantaged investments, such as municipal bonds.
-For tax-advantaged accounts, such as HSAs, some of the best investments include bond funds (where the income interest won’t be taxed) and actively managed stock funds (where the capital gains distributions from heavy trading won’t be taxed).
+For tax-advantaged accounts, such as HSAs, some of the best investments include bond funds (where the interest income won’t be taxed) and actively managed stock funds (where the capital gains distributions from heavy trading won’t be taxed).

 Related: Best Schwab Retirement Funds for an IRA

-charles schwab sign funds
+a charles schwab sign against a glass building.

 DepositPhotos